Tewr/BlazorFileReader/README.md

 ### Version notes

 Version ```0.12.0``` Simplifies the setup experience.
 It is no longer neccessary to include the library js file.
-For WASM / Client side, the loading is supported our of the box by the blazor framework.
+For WASM / Client side, the loading is supported out of the box by the blazor framework.
 For server-side, by default, the js code will be lazy-loaded, the first call doing any interop.
 The loading can optionally be forced preemptively using ```IFileReaderService.EnsureInitializedAsync()```

 Version ```0.11.0``` adds support for sdk ```3.0.0-preview5-19227-01```.
 It also introduces a tiny feature: The ```IFileReaderRef.ClearValue()``` method, used to clear the value of a referenced file input.
 Also, fixes a bug in Edge and a package issue.